 Cheryl Walker in “Stage Door Canteen

-It’s hard to pinpoint the origin of the name Cheryl (Cherie + Beryl?
-Cherry + Beryl?), but it’s clear that the name saw a drastic rise in popularity during the first half of 20th century.
+We may not know the exact origin of the name Cheryl (is it Cherie + Beryl…?), but we do know that the name saw a drastic rise in popularity during the first half of 20th century.
 Cheryl went from a rarity in the early 1900s to one of the most popular girl names in the U.S. by the mid-1950s.

 How did it manage to do that?